CodeSignal/GitCourse/README.md

 Branches allow parallel development:
 - `git branch`
   List all branches.
+- `git branch -r`
+  List all remote branches.
 - `git branch [branch-name]`
   Create a new branch.
 - `git switch [branch-name]`
   Switch to a different branch.
+- `git checkout [branch-name]`
+  Switch to a specific branch.
+- `git checkout -b [branch-name]`
+  Create a new branch and switch to it in one step.
+- `git switch -c [branch-name]`
+  Create a new branch and switch to it.
 - `git branch -d [branch-name]`
   Delete a branch.
+- `git branch -D [branch-name]`
+  Force delete a branch.
+- `git branch -m [new-branch-name]`
+  Rename the current branch.

+### Merging and Applying Changes
+Combine changes from branches or commits into your current branch to integrate updates.
+- `git cherry-pick [commit-hash]`
+  Apply changes from a specific commit to the current branch.
+- `git merge [branch-name]`
+  Merge the specified branch into the current branch.
+- `git rebase [branch-name]`
+  Reapply commits from the current branch onto the specified branch to maintain a linear history.
+- `git rebase --continue`
+  Resume an interrupted rebase after resolving conflicts.
+- `git rebase -i HEAD~N`
+  Start an interactive rebase for the last N commits, allowing you to edit, reorder, squash, or drop commits.
 ### Pushing and Pulling Changes

 Collaborate with others using remote repositories:
 - `git remote add origin [url]`
   Add a remote repository to your project.
+- `git push origin [branch-name]`
+  Push local changes from the specified branch to a remote repository.
 - `git push -u origin [branch-name]`
   Push changes to a remote branch and track it.
 - `git fetch origin`
   Download updates from the remote repository without merging them into your current branch.
 - `git pull origin [branch-name]`
   Fetch and merge changes from a remote branch.
 ---

 ## Undoing and Modifying Changes